Senior Radiographer by Spire Healthcare Ltd

 Spire Healthcare is a leading independent hospital group in the United Kingdom and the largest in terms of revenue.
 From 39 hospitals and 8 clinics across England, Wales and Scotland, Spire Healthcare provides diagnostics, inpatient, day case and outpatient care.

-For further information about this role or for an informal conversation about the range of career options available with Spire please contact Hannah Radford on
+For further information about this role or for an informal conversation about the range of career options available with Spire please contact Rebecca O'Neill at rebecca.o'